-Croydon Music Stars acknowledge children’s achievement in music at Key Stage 2, when they’re aged 7 – 11.
+RSL Star Class Awards acknowledge children’s achievement in music across Key Stages 2 and 3, when they’re aged 7 – 14.

 There are five levels.
 Young musicians are motivated to progress through levels and to receive a certificate for their achievement.
 Schools are able to acknowledge and celebrate pupils’ achievement by presenting the certificate in assembly.